 The Appellate Section also monitors federal civil rights cases in which the United States is not a party.
 In many of these cases, especially those that involve developing or problematic areas of civil rights law or that may significantly affect the Division's enforcement responsibilities, the Section files amicus curiae briefs in the courts of appeals to set forth the government's position.
 The Section also works with the Solicitor General's Office in developing the government's position in Supreme Court cases involving civil rights issues.
 In addition, the Section provides legal counsel to other components of the Division regarding civil rights issues.

 Since its formation, the Appellate Section has been involved in numerous significant cases that have shaped federal civil rights jurisprudence.
 The Section works to provide the highest standards of legal representation to the government in the administration and enforcement of the nation's civil rights laws.

-Karczewski v.
-Conant Auto Retail, click here for the Brief as Amicus (9th Cir.
-September 24, 2015)
+Daves v.
+Dallas County, click here for the Brief as Amicus (5th Cir.
+April 5, 2021)

 FAX - (202) 514-8490

 Amicus curiae suggestions may be submitted to firstname.lastname@example.org.
 Submissions should include case name, docket number, circuit/district court name, a brief description of the case and issue, and the current status if known.